DigiDuncan/DigiWOF/plans.md

 ### Special Wedges
 #### Bankrupt
-Lose all this round tokens and money.
+Lose all this round's tokens and money.
 #### Lose A Turn
 The turn moves on to the next turn.
 #### Mystery